Tel: 0033 (0) 296 240 065 Email: firstname.lastname@example.org

 Le Boterff is set in the heart of the beautiful Cotes d'Armor area of Brittany.
 The official tourist board website can be found here.

-The nearest town is Mur de Bretagne about 6kms away.
-Mur has a Supermarket, Petrol Station, two Boulangeries / Patisseries, Boucherie, Florist, two Pharmacies, Bank and Post Office.
-Mur de Bretagne has a Friday evening market in the summer.
+The nearest towns are Mur de Bretagne to the South and Corlay to the North, both are about 10 minutes away.
+Mur has a Supermarket, Petrol Station, two Boulangeries / Patisseries, Boucherie, Florist, two Pharmacies, Bank with 24 hour cash machine, Post Office and Tourist Information Office.
+Mur de Bretagne also has a Friday evening market in the summer (Crafts / Local Produce).

 Sailing, Swimming, and Water Sports